pat-och/vehicle-fleet-parking-management-console-app/README.md

 then `php bin/console fleet:geolocate-for-inextenso-demo-only` to add (123, 456) geopoint to all vehicles in DB

-then rerun `php bin/console fleet:geolocate-for-inextenso-demo-only` to have success message
+then rerun `php bin/console fleet:localize-vehicle 007 abc` to get success message